Police: Student posts threat to high school on Facebook

 MONTGOMERY, Ala.
 (AP) - Police say a student made a video threatening an Alabama high school and posted it on social media.

-Montgomery Department of Public Safety spokeswoman Martha Earnhardt told WSFA-TV that the female student was taken into custody Wednesday evening.
-The video posted on Facebook shows the student making a threat to cause harm at Jeff Davis High School.
+Montgomery Department of Public Safety spokeswoman Martha Earnhardt says the female student was taken into custody Wednesday evening and charged with making a terrorist threat.

-The student's identity has not been released.
-She is charged with making terrorists threats.
-The report did not elaborate on what the exact threats were.